-Vaginal dryness can make intercourse uncomfortable.
-Most vaginal lubrication consists of clear fluid that seeps through the walls of the blood vessels encircling the vagina.
+A thin layer of moisture coats your vaginal walls.
 When you're sexually aroused, more blood flows to your pelvic organs, creating more lubricating vaginal fluid.
-But the hormonal changes of menopause, childbirth and breast-feeding may disrupt this process.
+But hormonal changes associated with your menstrual cycle, aging, menopause, childbirth and breast-feeding may affect the amount and consistency of this moisture.

 Vaginal dryness may be accompanied by signs and symptoms such as: